covid-19-impact-lab/utilities/README.md

 `liss_all_waves_data.pickle`, for the Labor Supply tab.
 Note that the name "liss" must appear in `path/to/data`.

-- `path/to/region/ids`, the path to the regions identifiers.
-If not passed, mock regions are created and you are warned about this.

 This will create pickle files in `out_dir/data_name/lang/`, where `data_name` is "liss".